hongzhiguo/hongzhiguo.github.io/index.md

 ### About me

 Hongzhi Guo received his Ph.D degree in electrical engineering from State University of New York at Buffalo under the supervision of Prof. [Zhi Sun](http://www.acsu.buffalo.edu/~zhisun/) in 2017.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+He received his M.S. degree in electrical engineering from Columbia University in 2013.
+He received the Best Demo Award in IEEE International Conference on Computer Communications (Infocom) 2017.
+His research aims to design efficient and reliable cyber physical systems in extreme and complex environments, such as underground, underwater, intra-body, and many others.
+His research interests range from physical wireless device design to wireless networking, including metamaterial antenna design, magnetic induction communication and networking, electromagnetic wave propagation, nano-biosensing, Teraherz communication and networking, networked control system, and control system security.

 ### Jekyll Themes